bwarren2/objective_impeachment/PITCHME.md

 ![Video](https://www.youtube.com/embed/NHKWusypmpc?start=9&end=47)

+Note:

+(video)

+Does this primarily benefit Trump?

 ---

 It is plain Trump benefits from saying "my primary political opponents is now under investigation by Ukraine/China", because it makes his opponent less electable.

+It is plain that a story of "Russia did not intervene for Trump, Ukraine framed them" is good for Trump, because it removes a question around how legitimate his win was (and what it means when Russia supports you).

+Note:
+(Read slide)

+This is still contrary to what US Intel holds about the 2016 election.
+They say Russia did it.

+What do Republicans say?

 ---